 Jest versus Mocha: which testing framework is for you?

 Jest is a very complete testing framework that comes not only with a test runner, but also with its own assertion and mocking library.
-This means that, differently from other testing frameworks, there is no need to install and integrate additional libraries to be able to mock, spy or make assertions.
-You will be able to start writing your tests right after you installed Jest
+This means that, different from other testing frameworks, there is no need to install and integrate additional libraries to be able to mock, spy or make assertions.
+You'll be able to start writing your tests right after Jest is installed.

 Jest is particularly popular for testing React.
 It is built in the create-react-app package and it is well integrated with other React testing tools such as Enzyme.
 The increasingly popular React Testing Library is built on Jest too.

-One of the reasons for Jest’s popularity in the React community is that it allows creating snapshot tests for components.
-Snapshots are a great way to monitor the changes in your application UI , and ensure that unwanted changes aren’t unwillingly introduced.
+One of the reasons for Jest’s popularity in the React community is that it lets the user create snapshot tests for components.
+Snapshots are a great way to monitor the changes in your application UI, and ensure that unwanted changes aren’t unknowingly introduced.

 Another important reason why some love Jest is its high speed of test execution.
-Thanks to its smart parallel testing, Jest beats its competition significantly at running tests fast – something that is is often important for large projects that require running large test suites in the CI.
+Thanks to its smart parallel testing, Jest beats its competition significantly when it comes to test speed – something that is is often important for large projects that require running large test suites in the CI.

-Jest is very active with its updates and our community agrees to say it has evolved nicely over time.
+Jest is very active with its updates and our community agrees has evolved nicely over time.

 Mocha was created in 2011, and it was originally designed for Node.js.

-Mocha’s test runner, differently from Jest, comes without a built-in assertion library, and instead integrates with other complementary packages to provide a complete experience.
+Mocha’s test runner, differently from Jest, comes without a built-in assertion library, and instead integrates other complementary packages to provide a complete experience.

 This means that in order to get started writing a simple assertion test, not to mention use any sort of test doubles (meaning mocks, spies, stubs, etc), it requires installing separately libraries.
 The most popular amongst these are Chai and Sinon, but the choice is completely up to the user, depending on their needs.